METALS-Copper bounces as shares jump, but China worries weigh

 * RUSAL: Russian aluminium company Rusal said that board chairman Matthias Warnig resigned as part of a restructuring it agreed to implement in exchange for a waiver from U.S. sanctions.

 The move to lift Rusal sanctions has weighed on prices due to concern about additional supply.
-LME aluminium slipped 0.6 percent to $1,881 a tonne after touching $1,879, the lowest since June 2017.
+LME aluminium slipped 0.6 percent in official trading to $1,881 a tonne after touching $1,875, the lowest since June 2017.

-* COPPER STOCKS: On-warrant LME copper inventories MCUSTX-TOTAL have gained 43 percent so far in December, data showed on Thursday, indicating better availability of supply. ($1 = 6.8931 Chinese yuan)
+* COPPER STOCKS: On-warrant LME copper inventories MCUSTX-TOTAL have gained 43 percent so far in December, data showed on Thursday, indicating better availability of supply.

-Reporting by Eric , editing by Louise Heavens
+Reporting by Eric Onstad, editing by Louise Heavens